 The Alternet: The UMN is a hyperspace Internet that spans the entire universe.
 It is also physically keeping the universe together.
 The network serves as a Subspace Ansible, as well as allows for instant material teleportation and materialization.
 Attempts to send humans and other biological matter through the UMN results in pretty horrific outcomes.
 IF the person even rematerializes in his previous form, he will almost certainly suffer from mental degradation and go psychotically insane.

 Animation Bump: There are certain scenes in Episode I that are supposed to look better than the rest of the game (such as the prologue, whenever Kos-Mos uses her powers, and when you first see the Kukai Foundation, just for example).
-However it's not a horribly jarring transition and isn't completely noticable at times either.
+However it's not a horribly jarring transition and isn't completely noticeable at times either.
 In Episode III, the use of CG cutscenes become this, being used mostly for action sequences in place of the in-game engine which handles conversations.

 In-game engine cutscenes are also present in Episode I and Episode II, but are rarely used in comparison.